totallynotbrent/Sage/README.md

     Note over C: renders one-step lesson<br/>buttons: Continue / Ask question / Practice<br/>Example / Deeper / Next topic<br/>latex rendered as standalone snippet
     Note over C,API: Web search grounding — when configured,<br/>grounded turns inject [WEB] blocks;<br/>strict never uses web; failures → file-only
 ```

-### Two-answer check questions and UI interaction

-Teaching turns end with exactly one scaffolded check question that has exactly two possible answers.
-The system prompt requires a literal trailing marker — `(yes/no)`, `(higher/lower)`, `(increasing/decreasing)`, or `(true/false)` — which `static/js/binary-check.js` detects in the finished assistant text, strips from the bubble, and replaces with two answer buttons (Yes/No, Higher/Lower, …).
-Tapping a button submits the answer as a normal chat turn so grading is unchanged; no free-text typing needed for binary checks.
-Probe quizzes render as cards in the workspace's right-hand artifacts rail with typewriter + staggered-option reveal animations per the opendesign spec; `prefers-reduced-motion` caps durations (200 ms) instead of disabling motion entirely, so desktops with OS animations turned off still animate.
-See [docs/ui.md](docs/ui.md).

 ### SQLite data model